 6. Revelstoke mountain and town

 ‘Small town charm, big mountain adventure” is the motto here in Revelstoke.
-In the town there’s lots to do, think small museums, a brewery tour, an escape room and even axe-throwing.
+In the town, there’s lots to do, think small museums, a brewery tour, an escape room, and even axe-throwing.

 Another unique activity near Revelstoke town is the Enchanted Forest – the fairytale themed buildings are great for kids.
 It’s also home to BC’s tallest treehouse.

 I advise spending the night in Revelstoke to break up your journey from Whistler to Banff nicely.
 I loved the Mount Revelstoke Alpine Chalets!
+Each chalet comes with a balcony (overlooking the mountains), a fully equipped kitchenette and a seating area with a TV.
+Expect to pay around $119 CAD per night here.

 7. Mount Revelstoke National Park

-Mount Revelstoke national park is a great place to go hiking – there’s dramatic mountains, alpine lakes and in the summer very colorful wildflowers.
+Mount Revelstoke National Park is a great place to go hiking – there’s dramatic mountains, alpine lakes and in the summer very colorful wildflowers.
 Some of my favorite hikes in Mount Revelstoke National Park include Eva Lake Trail (12 km loop track); Giant Cedars Boardwalk; Skunk Cabbage Boardwalk and Heather Lake.

 It’s easily accessible because you can drive through the park and even up to the top of Mount Revelstoke.